 7.3.
 Implementing Saga Choreography Pattern

-In the event of a failure, the microservice reports the failure to SEC, and it is the responsibility of the SEC to invoke the relevant compensation transactions:
+In the event of a failure, the microservice reports the failure to SEC, and it is the SEC’s responsibility to invoke the relevant compensation transactions:

 In this example, the Payment microservice reports a failure, and the SEC invokes the compensating transaction to unblock the seat.
-If the call to the compensating transaction fails, it is the responsibility of the SEC to retry it until it is successfully completed.
+If the call to the compensating transaction fails, it is the SEC’s responsibility to retry it until it is successfully completed.
 Recall that in Saga, a compensating transaction must be idempotent and retryable.

-The Choreography pattern is suitable for greenfield microservice application development.
-Also, this pattern is suitable when there is a fewer participant in the transaction.
+The Choreography pattern works for greenfield microservice application development.
+Also, this pattern is suitable when there are fewer participants in the transaction.

 7.4.
 Implementing Saga Orchestration Pattern

 The Saga orchestration pattern is useful for brownfield microservice application development architecture.
-In other words, this pattern is suitable if we already have a set of microservices and would like to implement the Saga pattern in the application.
+In other words, this pattern works when we already have a set of microservices and would like to implement the Saga pattern in the application.
 We need to define the appropriate compensating transactions to proceed with this pattern.

-- Camunda: This is a Java-based framework that supports Business Process Model and Notation (BPMN) standard for workflow and process automation.
+- Camunda is a Java-based framework that supports Business Process Model and Notation (BPMN) standard for workflow and process automation.

 In this article, we discussed the Saga architecture pattern to implement distributed transactions in a microservice-based application.

-We introduced the challenges of implementing a distributed transactions in a microservice-based application.
-We then explore the two-phase commit protocol, a popular alternative of Saga, and examined its limitation to implement distributed transactions in microservice-based applications.
+We then explored the two-phase commit protocol, a popular alternative of Saga, and examined its limitation to implement distributed transactions in microservice-based applications.